 In Smith v Marrable (1843) 11 M& W5 witness evidence was given that “all the beds in the house except one were infested with bugs; and one witness stated, that on the first night of occupying the house he caught thirty-four bugs in and about his bed, and on the second night not quite so many”.
 Two other witnesses agreed that there was a severe infestation which meant that they could not sleep, they felt insects crawling over them in bed and that there was a strong smell of bugs”.
 It was found that the house was not fit for occupation.

-Before the Fitness Act it would be very difficult to bring an action against a landlord for an infestation of bedbugs save for in the specific situation of furnished accommodation at the start of the tenancy.
+Before the Fitness Act, it would be very difficult to bring an action against a landlord for an infestation of bedbugs, save for in the specific situation of furnished accommodation at the start of the tenancy.
 Unless the infestation is the tenant’s fault, an infestation of bugs would be the landlord’s responsibility under the Fitness Act.
 The infestation in Smith v Marrable was unpleasantly severe.
-However the norms of the time will also be considered.
+However, the norms of the time will also be considered.
 In Smith v Marrable the jury (as they then had in civil claims) had to decide whether the number of bedbugs was more than a “long and hot summer would be likely to produce”.
 It was taken as a given that every home may have some bedbugs in summer, which is thankfully no longer the case.
-So now a less severe infestation that that experienced by the Marrable family endured could well render a property unfit.
+So now a less severe infestation than that experienced by the Marrable family endured could well render a property unfit.

-Lack of ventilation in a bedroom
+Case Study: Lack of ventilation in a bedroom

 In SUMMERS v.
 SALFORD CORPORATION. — 2 K.B.
 218 a broken sash cord to a window in a bedroom, meaning that the window could not be opened, rendered a property unfit for human habitation.
 The broken sash window fell on the tenant’s hand, injuring it.
 The window was the only window in the room.
 The house was small.
 Lord Justice Luxmore’s decision is worth quoting from extensively, as it deals with the important distinction between being fit for habitation and uninhabitable.